-This Mandarin Chicken is a healthier take on your favourite takeout dish – it has the most delicious sauce ever!
+This Mandarin Chicken is a healthier take on your favourite takeout dish.
+Plus, it has the most delicious sauce ever!

 Ingredients and Substitutions

-- Chicken breasts – boneless skinless chicken thighs will also work, but will increase the calorie count.
+- Boneless skinless chicken breast – boneless skinless chicken thighs will also work, but will increase the calorie count.

 - Eggs – you’ll need the egg to coat the chicken.
 Alternatively, you can try using mayo or buttermilk, but it may alter the flavour.